osikazuzanna/osikazuzanna.github.io/_pages/cv.md

 `2022-Present`
 __PhD Candidate, Technical University Delft__ <br>
-- Utilizing AI (reinforcement learning) to tackle societal challenges (e.g. climate change), aiming to develop adaptive and transparent public policy solutions.<br>
+-Working on the practical application of multi-objective reinforcement learning (MORL) for complex problems with multiple actors (water resource management)
-- Creating AI explainability tools to assist policy-makers in utilizing AI for decision-making processes. <br>
+-Developing algorithms to assist policy-makers in utilizing MORL for complex decision-making processes
-- coordinator of a master’s course: Interdisciplinary Advanced AI Project — member of PhD Council — member of working group on diversity and inclusion at TU Delf

 `2020 - 2022`
 __Socio-Economic Data Scientist, European Space Agency, Oxford__ <br>

-- Developed web-based dashboards for data visualization.
-Utilized R, Python, and econometric models for data analysis impacting
+-Developed web-based dashboards (R Shiny) for data visualization of the space industry for ESA member states.
-UN Sustainable Development Goals. <br>
+-Worked with econometric and causal models for estimating the impact of space investments on UN's Sustainable Development Goals.
+The work has been presented at the International Astronautical Congress 2021 [see abstract](https://dl.iafastro.directory/event/IAC-2021/paper/61877/)
-- Presented insights to the representatives of member states
+-Conducted surveys among businesses within the European space industry to gather data and presented the insights to the member states

 `2019 - 2020`
 __Junior Modelling Analyst, Nielsen, Warsaw__ <br>

-- Performed econometric modeling and data analysis in FMCG industry.
+-Performed econometric modeling and data analysis on marketing campaigns' impact on sales within the FMCG industry.
-- Automated data tasks in R
+-Automated data tasks in R.

+`2016 - 2019`
+__Internships & Other__ <br>

+-Analytics & Insights IT Trainee (6 months) at <span style="color:blue">Procter & Gamble</span> (was offered a full-time offer afterwards)

+-Robotics Process Automation (RPA) Business Analyst (9 months) at <span style="color:blue">Accenture</span>

+-Finance Intern (3 months) at <span style="color:blue">Citi Bank</span>

 ## Education